Salona: Manastirine

-These are the remnants of the Basilica and cemetery outside of the town.
+The Manastirine are the remnants of a basilica and cemetery outside of the town.
 The earliest parts of the complex date back to the second century BC.
-The bishop and martyr Domnio was buried here after being executed in the arena of the amphitheater on 304AD.
+The bishop and martyr Saint Domnius was buried here after being executed in the amphitheater in 304 AD.

 At the end of the fourth century, the complex was partly destroyed during the German incursions, and in the mid-fifth century, a three-nave basilica was constructed on top of the ruins.
-Many sarcophagi can be found here. in the early seventh century, the cemetery was looted and partly destroyed.
+Many sarcophagi can be found here.
+In the early seventh century, the cemetery was looted and partly destroyed.

 The cemetery exhibits a feature of Christian cemeteries at that time to have deceased buried as close as possible to the martyr or Ad sanctos.